vocdoni/docs/src/architecture/census/on-chain.md

 ## ERC-20 Token Storage Proofs

 Each Ethereum account has its own Storage Trie, which is where all of the contract data lives for that account.
 A 256-bit hash of the storage trie’s root node is stored as the storageRoot value in the global Ethereum state trie.
+In the context of storage proofs, we are concerned with ERC-20 Token Smart Contract accounts, whose Storage Tries contain the list of token balances of each token holder.

 A storage proof is a Merkle Proof computed on this storage trie.
 For the scope of this proposal, the storage proof allows anyone to demonstrate the balance of a token holder for a given ERC-20 token, at a specific State Root Hash (Ethereum block).
 In other words, we can cheaply generate a proof of any user's balance of a token, and this proof can be used in a Vocdoni voting census.